rackerlabs/support-how-to/content/how-to/rackspace-email/rackspace-email-protection-from-external-images-in-webmail/index.md

 product_url: rackspace-email
 ---

-Emails can contain links hosted on a separate server from the sender, to display these images the email client sends a request to the image server that includes your IP address, browser version, and any cookies that the image server has set.
+Emails can contain links hosted on a separate server from the sender.
+To display these images the email client sends a request to the image server that includes your IP address, browser version, and any cookies that the image server has set.
 The server can use this information to track your online behavior.